carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-string-literal-with-embedded-nul.rst

 misc-string-literal-with-embedded-nul
 =====================================

-Finds occurences of string literal with embedded NUL character and validates their usage.
+Finds occurrences of string literal with embedded NUL character and validates their usage.

 Invalid escaping